-Last, please keep in mind that the Tidelines staff, all volunteers, will make every effort to keep our followers informed of the status of storms, evacuation procedures, and recovery efforts during such an event; however, we can’t predict the intensity of oncoming storms, whether we will be home or traveling when it hits, or whether there will be internet capability available wherever it is that we land.
+Last, please keep in mind that the Tidelines staff, all volunteers, will make every effort to keep our followers informed of the status of storms, evacuation procedures, and recovery efforts during such an event assuming we have Internet capability.
 Please also check the Town of Seabrook Island’s website and watch for SIPOA’s e-blasts.
 In addition, both the Charleston County Emergency Management Department and the South Carolina Emergency Management Division (SCEMD) Hurricane Guide contain a wealth of information on hurricanes.

 Remember, be prepared; stay safe.